|Elliott Sound Products||Lighting Dimmers|

 |3 W||500 mA||6.00 V||12 Ohms||3 W|

-For simplicity, the lamp is assumed to have constant resistance, but this is not true of real filament lamps of any voltage.
-This does not change the principle though, and including the lamp resistance for the different settings would confuse the issue.
+For simplicity, the lamp is assumed to have constant resistance, but this is not true for real filament lamps of any voltage and just makes the problem worse.
+This doesn't change the principle though, and including the lamp resistance for the different settings would just confuse the issue.
+Note that for 3W output, the (battery) current should be 250mA (ignoring losses), but with a resistive dimmer it's 500mA and 3W is dissipated in the resistor.
+Even if the light source were 100% efficient, the resistor has reduced this to 50%.

 Clearly, this method cannot be used if we want maximum efficiency.
 While 3W doesn't sound like much heat, trying to dispose of it in a confined space is very difficult if high temperatures are a problem.
 The efficiency issue becomes far more important as lamp power is increased, and for flexibility a better solution is needed.
 Fortunately, there is a very simple answer.
-Pulse width modulation (PWM) is a common technique in electronics, and provides extremely high efficiency in the electronics.
-By modulating the on-off periods of the voltage sent to the lamp, its brightness can be controlled easily with almost no losses.
+Pulse width modulation (PWM) is a common technique in electronics, and provides extremely high efficiency in the electronic circuits.
+By modulating the on-off periods of the voltage sent to the lamp, its brightness can be controlled easily with very low losses.

 If the voltage is switched on and off with equal timing (50% mark-space ratio), the attached lamp (or high power LEDs) sees the full voltage (and full power) for half the time and hence the LEDs operate at ½ the power.
-Because the ratio can be changed from zero (fully off) to maximum (fully on) with a potentiometer or a 0-10V DC control voltage, this system is ideally suited to the latest LED lamps.
+Because the ratio can be changed from zero (fully off) to maximum (fully on) with a potentiometer or a 0-10V DC control voltage, this system is ideally suited to LEDs fed from a constant voltage power supply.

 PWM systems can become confusing, because some have a filter at the output to remove the AC component of the waveform.
-If this is done, the average voltage is applied to the lamp, so with 50% modulation, the lamp will receive 6V DC, and power is only 3W (¼ power).
+If this is done, the average voltage is applied to the lamp.
+With 50% modulation, the lamp will receive 6V DC, and power is only 3W (¼ power).
 A filter cannot be used with LED lamps, because they are highly voltage dependent.
-If the voltage to a 12V LED array were reduced to 6V with a filtered PWM system, there would be no light output at all because the LEDs will not have enough voltage to overcome the forward voltage of the LEDs.
-Most white LEDs have a forward voltage of around 3.3V, so a 12V array will use 3 in series (9.9V), with the remaining 2.1V absorbed by the current limiting resistors.
+If the voltage to a 12V LED array were reduced to 6V with a filtered PWM system, there would be no light output at all.
+The LEDs will not have enough voltage to overcome their forward voltage of ~3.3V.
+Most white LEDs have a forward voltage of about 3.1V up to 3.3V or more, and a 12V array will use 3 in series (9.9V), with the remaining 2.1V absorbed by the current limiting resistors.

-Not using any filter also maximises efficiency.
+Not using any filter also maximises efficiency, but accentuates the possibility of strobing.
 In a typical switching DC dimmer, the power lost across the MOSFET will be less than 100mW with a 12V supply and a 10 Amp load if a robust MOSFET is used.
 The reference signal for a PWM system is usually a triangular waveform as shown (Figure 14, Red).
 This is compared against the control voltage (Blue), and if the control voltage is greater than the triangle wave the power MOSFET will turn on and power is applied to the load (Green).
 Likewise, if the triangle wave is greater than the control voltage, the MOSFET will turn off.
 Varying the control voltage changes the on-off ratio, and the power to the load.

 This type of dimmer is certainly not new, and similar circuits are also used for DC motor speed controls.
-Its application to general purpose lighting is not yet common, but is likely to become so in a short time.
-Because the circuitry is so simple and easy to control, it will become widespread as complete LED luminaires become popular.
+Its application to general purpose lighting is not yet common, but is likely to become so for low power systems.
+Because the circuitry is so simple and easy to control, it will likely become widespread as complete LED luminaires become popular.
 This is only a matter of time, since there is no requirement to be able to change the lamp because of the very long life of LEDs.
-Complete fittings suitable for household and commercial applications will not need replaceable lamps as we know them now, and with simple circuitry and full range (and virtually lossless) dimming capabilities will ultimately be the fitting of choice.
-The dimmer is likely to be installed in the fitting, needing only a pair of low voltage wires to the control.
+Complete fittings suitable for household and commercial applications will not need replaceable lamps as we know them now, and with simple circuitry and full range (and virtually lossless) dimming capabilities will ultimately define the fittings of choice.
+The dimmer may be installed in the fitting (as part of the power supply), needing only a pair of low voltage wires to the control.

 This also makes home automation systems easier to implement, because there will no longer be any need to modify the AC mains voltage - everything can be done at low voltage.
 The power supply module is easily made to consume very little power when no DC power is being used, so even the switch can be dispensed with.
 A test dimmer I built is quite capable of handling up to 120W (12V at 10A), but draws less than 20mA (less than ¼W) when set to minimum.
 The dissipation of the dimmer itself is typically around 3W or less at maximum power (almost all in the MOSFET), so it has better than 97% efficiency.